Skip to main content

 Effectively engaging customers and other stakeholders also helps corporations influence the direction of environmental improvements.

-Master of Environmental Science and Management students in the Corporate Environmental Management (CEM) specialization learn how private-sector firms address environmental and natural resource issues and promote shareholder value.
+Master of Environmental Science and Management students in the Business and Sustainability (BAS) specialization learn how private-sector firms address environmental and natural resource issues and promote shareholder value.
 This creates the important link between quality of environment and natural resources and a firm’s overall market objectives.
-CEM students learn how to enhance competitive strategy and incorporate environmental objectives, while responding to new market opportunities, social demands, and regulatory pressures.
+BAS students learn how to enhance competitive strategy and incorporate environmental objectives, while responding to new market opportunities, social demands, and regulatory pressures.
 Students identify, evaluate, and measure sources of competitive advantage that have beneficial environmental, resource, and financial consequences.
 Students learn how and when private market solutions and property rights can help solve environmental problems.
 Students also learn how to be effective leaders within companies and why some regulatory systems perform better than others, and students explore policy instruments available to guide corporations’ actions.

 Office building reflects sky and trees